lordmulder/wma2wav/Readme.txt

-  -f           Force overwrite of output file (if already exists) -r           Output "raw" PCM data to file instead of Wave/RIFF file -s           Silent mode, do not display progress indicator -a           Enable "aggressive" sync correction mode (not recommended) -x           Use "alternative" timestamp calculation mode (experimental) -n           No sync correction (can not use with '-a' or '-x')
+  -f           Force overwrite of output file (if already exists) -r           Output "raw" PCM data to file instead of Wave/RIFF file -s           Silent mode, do not display progress indicator -x           Use the "alternative" timestamp calculation mode -a           Enable "aggressive" sync correction mode (not recommended) -n           No sync correction (can not use with '-a' or '-x')

 Example: